How to Create a Staging Site & Clone WordPress

 Under DB Tables and Files, you can include and exclude individual database tables and folders from the cloning process.

-For example, that is useful if you have large tables created by web statistic plugins, security plugins, or mailing plugins that contain thousands or even millions of rows of data like IP addresses, login attempts, and mailing list subscribers.
+For example, it is useful if you have large tables created by web statistic plugins, security plugins, or mailing plugins that contain thousands or even millions of rows of data like IP addresses, login attempts, and mailing list subscribers.
 Excluding those tables will increase the cloning speed tremendously.

 If unsure, leave the default values and the DB Tables and Files selection untouched.